Daily Horoscope for Sunday, April 3, 2022, for all zodiac signs by astrologer Nilikash P Pradhan

 Aquarius

-Finance: You will invent new schemes to attract more clients towards your business and this will benefit you financially as well as increase your prestige.

-Career: You will be successful in entertaining your subordinates by your joyful nature.
-Relaxed and tension-free day at the workplace.
+Career: Business meetings will not be so favourable and you will need to change certain criteria to get more contracts.

-Domestic and love life: You will be fortunate in respect of romantic liaisons.
+Domestic and love life: There will be happiness as you will meet elders and close relatives.

 Lucky number: 5